Eric-Hsieh-ora/database/ai-analytics-for-enterprises-workshop/new-ai-vector-search/new-ai-vector-search-workshop.md

 ## Task 2.
 Import the Data science notebook

-1. Into the Data Science Notebook Lab.
+1. In Into the Data Science Notebook Lab.
 You can extend the session first.
 Then upload this file that we downloaded and unzip.

     ![Extend session and upload file](images/6-extend-upload-workshop.png " ")